A response to a chargeback is your opportunity to dispute the cardholder claims by providing supporting documentation and additional details.

 2) Submit your response via the Merlink Response system.

-- Once you have gathered the above information, click on the Respond button on the top-right corner of the Chargebacks screen in PayJunction.
+- Once you have gathered the above information, click on the Respond button on the top-right corner of the Chargebacks Report in PayJunction.
 Optionally, you can go directly to this website instead of clicking the Respond button: https://merlinkresponse.com/

 - Enter the Case Number, Case Amount, Email Address on the form.
 Then, click the Upload File button.